rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/log-file-for-deprecations.md

 ## Set or query the log file name (Y = 0)

 If `X` is omitted, the result `R` is the name of the log file.
-An empty character vector is returned when there is none.
+An empty character vector is returned if a name had not been set.

-If `X` is specified it is a character vector containing the name of the log file, or an empty character vector for none.
-Any existing file is closed, the specified file is opened and subsequent log messages will be appended to it.
-The shy result `R` is the previous name of the log file.
+Otherwise, `X` is a simple character scalar or vector containing a valid filename, or is empty.
+Any existing log file is closed and, if `X` is not empty, the specified file is opened and subsequent log messages will be appended to it.
+The shy result R is the previous name of the log file.

-An error will be signalled if the specified file cannot be accessed, However, if a message cannot subsequently be appended to the file, any running application will not be interrupted; instead, further logging will stop, and the file status can be queried using `Y=1`.
+An error will be signalled if the specified file cannot be opened in append mode.
+However, if messages cannot subsequently be written to it, the running application will continue uninterrupted and the messages will be silently discarded.
+The log file status can be queried at any time.

 ## Query log file status (Y = 1)

 `X` must be omitted.
-The result `R` is a two element vector consisting of a numeric status code (0 indicating no error), and a character vector which contains text describing any error.
+The result `R` is a two element vector consisting of a numeric status code (0 indicating no error), and a character vector which contains text describing the error that was encountered (empty if no error).

 <h2 class="example">Example</h2>